quizcore/FinalPresentation/README.md

 * [x] Add spacing between inputs in exam.php
 * [x] Handle non-numeric value for Student ID
 * [x] Close feedback alert by default on Contact page
+* [ ] Prevent users to reaccess the quiz page after they have completed

 ## Admin